 Welcome to the Learn More Indiana Online Student Survey

-The Learn More Indiana Student Survey will open again on March 15, 2014
+The Learn More Indiana Student Survey will be open until June 15, 2014.

 The Learn More Indiana Student Survey provides information about the degree to which Indiana students in grades eight through twelve make sound choices in areas that help students succeed in a rigorous curriculum and continue their education after high school.